jonniek/rateapp/README.md

 npm run build
 npm run start
 ```
-Tip: Use forever, pm2, nodemon, nohup etc to start server in background for production.
+Tip: Use forever, pm2, nohup or something similar to start server in background for production.